ryancurrah/ryancurrah.github.io/_posts/2015-10-29-features-salt-states-should-have.md

     ...
 {% endhighlight %}

 It does clutter up the pillars a bit but what it does allow us to do is to find these configurations by looping through the pillar data structure and implement them all in the same way.
-It also allows us to audit the different rules and checks in place because we know every configuration item will be under a predefined name 'sensu_checks', 'splunk_monitors'.
+It also allows us to audit the different rules and checks in place because we know every configuration item will be under a predefined name 'sensu_checks' and 'splunk_monitors'.

 ## Example shared service configuration file